Reconstructing the boundary of AdS from an infrared defect: Global Einstein geometries with defects

 A key feature of the family $\mathcal F_h$ is that every geometry member of it contains two distinguished submanifolds, namely a codimension-one boundary and a codimension-two bulk defect.
 Indeed, recalling that $X^{d+2}\cong D^2/\mathbb Z_n \times \Sigma^d$, one can see that the non-trivial $\mathbb Z_{n>1}$ action has as a set of fixed points the center of the disk (see figure~\hyperlink{Fig:1}1), which is the deepest point of the interior of~$X$ (i.e. the furthest point from the boundary).
 Metric-wise and locally about this point, in coordinates given by $\theta=0$, we have that $g_X\approx R^2_0(\ext \theta^2 + \theta^2\ext\phi^2/n^2)+\cdots$, which is the singular geometry of a cone of deficit angle $2\pi(1-1/n)$.
 In what follows, we will denote the codimension-two set of fixed points as

 and we will refer to it as \emph{defect}.
-By construction, $\Sigma_\star$ has the same topology as $\Sigma$ (and hence has no boundary), and it is endowed with the induced metric $h_{(0)}=g_X\vert_{\theta=0}$ that in turns satisfy~\eqref{Econst}.
+By construction, $\Sigma_\star$ has the same topology as $\Sigma$ (and hence has no boundary), and it is endowed with the induced metric $h_{(0)}=g_X\vert_{\theta=0}$ that in turn satisfy~\eqref{Econst}.